qubole/spark-acid/README.md

 ACID table supports streaming writes and can also be used as a Streaming Sink.
 Streaming write happens under transactional guarantees which allows other concurrent writes to the same table either streaming writes or batch writes.
-For exactly-once semantics, ``acid.streaming.metadataDir`` is specified to store the latest batchId processed.
+For exactly-once semantics, ``spark.acid.streaming.log.metadataDir`` is specified to store the latest batchId processed.
 Note, that concurrent streaming writes to the same table should have different metadataDir specified.